-Introducing the 2m wingspan Titan Falcon - our original flagship 3D printable long-range UAV (which is now superseded by the Falcon V2).
-Hundreds of Falcons have been printed across the world for various use-cases.
-Incredible attention to detail has gone into making Falcon lightweight yet structurally rigid.
+Incredible attention to detail has gone into making Falcon lightweight yet structurally rigid, especially around the nacelles.
 Wings, horizontal stabilizers and the vertical stabilizer are fully removable.
-The wings have large bays underneath for mounting the VTX and RX with ample separation.
-Dual elevators provide pitch redundancy while fully functional flaps allow for gentle takeoffs and landings.
-The Falcon offers a streamlined FPV camera nose as well as a multilevel deck for pan/tilt setups.
-There is a choice of 3 different wingtips (up, straight, or down) to fit your style preferences.
-You can also choose between a conventional tail or V-tail.
-There's even an optional fuselage piece that supports a mapping camera in the belly.
+For most of the UAV industry, redundancy is paramount.
+Falcon features 2 elevator servos, 2 flap servos, and 2 aileron servos thereby making it nearly impossible to lose control due to a single part failure.
+Just like the Talon V2, the wings have large bays underneath for mounting VTX/RX or other high temp equipment with ample separation.
+The Falcon comes with 2 different noses - a streamlined FPV camera nose as well as a full multilevel FPV deck for pan/tilt setups.
+It's got enough room to fit your entire arm in the fuselage.
+You have the choice of 3 different wingtips (up, straight, or down) to fit your style preferences.
+There's even an optional fuselage piece that allows for a mapping camera in the belly.
+All control surfaces feature nearly 0 gap, and rounded leading edges that are sunk into the wings/stabilizers.